effekt-lang/effekt/examples/casestudies/parser.md

 ## Running the Examples
-Having implemented a handler for the `Parser` effect, we can run our example "grammars" on some inputs.
+Having implemented a handler for the `{ Nondet, Lexer }` effects, we can run our example "grammars" on some inputs.

 ```
 def main() = {